What does a limited company secretary do?

 Company Meetings

-• The secretary will usually arrange for the Annual General Meeting (AGM) to take place, and supply copies of the company accounts to all shareholders beforehand.
+• The secretary will typically arrange for the Annual General Meeting (AGM) to take place and provide shareholders with copies of the company’s accounts in advance.

 Dealing with Companies House